vladimir-tutin/Plex-Auto-Collections/README.md

 If multiple posters are found the script will ask which one you want to use or just take the first one in the list if update mode is on.

+Note if you want to use an actor's profile image from TMDb use `tmdb_profile` instead of `tmdb_poster`.

 If you want to use an image publicly available on the internet:
 ```yaml
 collections: